-Is your podcast after matter of global meaning, or is it a light-hearted and amusing for friends and family?
+Is your podcast after a matter of global meaning, or is it light-hearted and amusing for friends and family?
 How does your tone correspond to visual hints in your podcast cover image?

 Another alternative is to use visual art, which can give your podcast a distinct advantage by defining the tone and increasing the attraction of your show before your listeners ever begin to listen.
 But, whether you’re using a photograph, animation, or else, the most crucial thing to clarify is: what associations should your cover convey?